mvolkmann/blog/src/flutter.md

 and repeat until all the tests have a green checkmark.
 Tests can be rerun by clicking the green and red gutter icons or by clicking the "Run" and "Debug" links.
-It can take a couple of seconds before it is apparent that tests have started running again.
+It can take a few seconds before it is apparent that tests have started running again.

 The following code provides a basic example of a unit test source file: